wildpeaches/wildpeaches/src/_content/posts/2022-08-14-the-growing-gap.md

 Mix [ammonium nitrate fertilizer](https://theconversation.com/ammonium-nitrate-and-iodine-a-look-back-at-the-explosive-history-of-two-essential-substances-146448) with some diesel fuel and you've got a [powerful explosive](https://www.fbi.gov/history/famous-cases/oklahoma-city-bombing), which may have been Haber's real purpose.

 His pacifist wife, [Clara Immerwahr](https://en.wikipedia.org/wiki/Clara_Immerwahr), shot herself with Haber's military pistol on May 2nd, 1915, and died in their twelve-year-old son's arms the next day.
 Haber left for the Eastern Front that day to gas the Russians.

 What a guy.

 ![products-from-barrel-crude-oil](/assets/img/the-growing-gap/products-from-barrel-crude-oil.png)

-Oil [formed](https://education.nationalgeographic.org/resource/petroleum) from the lipids of animals and plants called diatoms over a period of millions of years.
+Oil [formed](https://education.nationalgeographic.org/resource/petroleum) from the lipids of diatoms over a period of millions of years.
 It is the ultimate biofuel.
 Without oil we wouldn't have [global warming](https://climate.nasa.gov/global-warming-vs-climate-change/) or be able to wipe out the [plankton in the oceans](https://www.goesfoundation.com/).

 > The real problem of humanity is the following: We have Paleolithic emotions, medieval institutions and godlike technology.
 And it is terrifically dangerous, and it is now approaching a point of crisis  overall.
 >